tacobayle/pythonAviVs/README.md

 ## Use the the python script to:
 1. Create a Health Monitor
-2. Create a Pool
+2. Create a Pool (based on the Health Monitor previously created)
-3. Create a VS based on Avi IPAM and DNS
+3. Create a VS based on Avi IPAM and DNS and based on the pool previously created

 ## Run the terraform:
 - deploy: